hyprland-community/hyprland-autoname-workspaces/README.md

 ![](https://img.shields.io/aur/version/hyprland-autoname-workspaces-git)
 ![](https://img.shields.io/crates/v/hyprland-autoname-workspaces)

-This is a toy for Hyprland.
+🕹️This is a toy for Hyprland.

 This app automatically rename workspaces with icons of started applications - tested with _waybar_.

+You have to set the config file with your prefered rules based on `class` and `title`.
+Regex are supported.

 ## Install